healthcare-and-life-sciences/intelligent-sales-solution-accelerator/README.md

      1. Setup a Default User if one is not already specified in your settings.
      2. Turn on Email-To-Case.
      3. Refer to this Help Article for step-by-step instructions: [_https://help.salesforce.com/s/articleView?id=sf.customizesupport_enabling_email_to_case.htm&language=en_US_](https://help.salesforce.com/s/articleView?id=sf.customizesupport_enabling_email_to_case.htm&language=en_US&r=https%3A%2F%2Fwww.google.com%2F&type=5#:~:text=From%20Setup%2C%20enter%20Email%2Dto,%2DCase%2C%20and%20click%20Save)
+5. **OPTIONAL: Track Specialties in Account and Contact objects**
+     1. If your organization isn't already tracking these in Salesforce
+          1. Add **Specialties** to the Account object to track the specialties that the hospital/health system offers.
+          2. Add **Product Specialties** to the Contact object to list the products the provider is trained on and uses.

 ### Installion Steps: